 After such a significant event, most internet service providers would expect backlash or criticism from clients.
 However, the Pilot Fiber team experienced no negative repercussions.

 They acted quickly and communicated transparently throughout the process.
 They kept clients up to date on their progress and were able to restore services days faster than other providers.

 Without OSPInsight, several steps along the way would have taken longer or been more challenging.
-Identifying the primary source of the issue, engineering the reroute, creating work orders, and splicing new cable would have been more complex with less sophisticated software.
+Identifying the primary source of the issue, engineering the reroute, creating work orders, and splicing new cables would have been more complex with less sophisticated software.

 Pilot Fiber teammates, Paul Custodio and Shannon Quigley, used OSPInsight to circumvent a major network malfunction in New York City and restore services to businesses as quickly as possible.

 Find Fault Tool